jackiehjm/stx-docs/doc/source/developer_resources/stx_sdo_rv.rst

      Skipping 'containers' build
      All builds were successful

 #.
-Create the Armada application using the command:
+Create the system application using the command:

    ::